joydeep8509/ChatApp/README.md

 Feel free to fork this project and add your own features!
 It's a great way to learn about WebSockets and real-time applications.

-## License

-This is a demo project, so do whatever you want with it.
-Learn, modify, improve, and share!